 Our 2017 campaign theme is “Different Stories, 1 Community.”

-CONCERT FOR A CAUSE HAS BEEN POSTPONED.
-UPDATES COMING SOON.
+CONCERT FOR A CAUSE

 There are many ways to help with the United Way campaign, whether it’s leading a United Way campaign within your company as the Employee Campaign Coordinator (ECC), helping the United Way Resource Development Staff as a Loaned Executive (LE), or becoming a United Way donor.